 Use hanging shoe bags.
 Place these vertically on the back of the bathroom door to store personals like hair supplies, shampoos, lotions and soaps.
 This is a alternative if there is limited or no room set up.

 For smaller items to fit nicely within these types of shelves with open facing holes or on a lower standing standard book shelf consider clear shoe boxes.
 These are easy to move in and out of any open area and contents are readily identified at a glance.

 Wrap it up

-Most people admit organization makes life easier overall.
-Knowing where to put items and where to find them is a win/win situation for both parents and kids.
-Organizing and ,systematically arranging items is a wonderful to teach the little ones.
-It promotes neatness and less stress in locating personal effects.
-Using a structured method for storing and locating what is needed now means kids are more likely to use these same skills later in life in more areas of life.
+Using a structured method for storing and locating what is needed now means kids are more likely to use these same skills later in life in more areas of how other things are done as well.

 © 2016 smcopywrite